Owner / Artistic Director / Lead Instructor

 The Irish dancers are part of the North Star Irish Dance program and perform at the Irish Music and Dance Association's Day of Dance and St. Patrick's Day Celebration.
 We also participate in the St. Paul St. Patrick's Day parade and Northfield's own Winter Walk.

-Maddie Klein has been dancing since she was four years old.
+Maddie Klein has been dancing since she was three years old.
 She grew up in Eden Prairie, MN and danced at Prairie School of Dance for fourteen years.
 She did jazz, tap, ballet, lyrical, modern, and pointe.
 She also had the wonderful opportunity to be an assistant teacher for four years and absolutely loved interacting with her students and helping them grow as dancers and as people.
-Maddie is currently a student at St. Olaf College where she is studying Math and Chemistry.
-She hopes to go on to Medical School after college.
-Maddie is involved in choir, and she is also a member of the St. Olaf Dance Team.
-The Dance Team competes in Jazz and Pom, and performs at football and basketball games.
-Maddie is so excited to continue teaching at DSD and work with all of the enthusiastic dancers!
+Maddie recently graduated from St. Olaf College where she studied Math and Chemistry.
+Maddie was a member of the St. Olaf Dance Team for four years and was a captain her Junior and Senior years.
+She is currently working at Twin Cities Orthopedics and applying to medical school.
+Maddie is so excited to start her 4th year teaching at DSD and work with all of the enthusiastic dancers!

 Instructor - Hip Hop

 Abe is a Hip Hop teacher and dancer from the Twin Cities who has been training for the past twelve years in Hip Hop as well as other styles of dance, including tap, jazz, and modern.
-He trained at the St. Paul Conservatory for Performing Artists, taught at St. Olaf in the Hip Hop club, and is a student at the University of Minnesota, working toward a BFA in Dance.
+He trained at the St. Paul Conservatory for Performing Artists, taught at St. Olaf in the Hip Hop club, and is a recent graduate from the University of Minnesota, with a BFA in Dance.
+He is excited to begin his fourth year teaching at DSD!

 Division Street Dance